MacSourcePorts/MSPNotes/OpenXcom.md

 ### Why is Mac Source Ports doing a build of this port?
 The port did not offer Mac builds at all.

+### Versioning/Release strategy:
+Version tags only, but the latest one is really old (2014)

 ### Build System:
 Cmake